 The City of San Clemente Zoning Ordinance contains provisions for "residential care facilities" as defined by California Health and Safety Code section 1568.01 (j).
 A residential care facility may take various forms like "single housekeeping unit," "short-term lodging unit," or "boarding house."
-The City permits licensed residential care facilities (for six or fewer persons) by-right in all residential zones.
+The Consistent with California Health and Safety Code Section 1568.0831, the City permits licensed residential care facilities (for six or fewer persons) by-right in all residential zones.
 Congregate care facilities, facilities for senior citizens, that is arranged in a group setting and includes independent living and sleeping accommodations in conjunction with shared dining and recreational facilities, are also conditionally permitted in the RML, RM, and RH districts.
 The City continues to monitor the Zoning Ordinance and process amendments as needed to ensure regulations are consistent with State law.